 7. Glaze the OSL Color to Blend with the Base

-To blend your first blue color into the tones of the stone base, take a darker version of the glue you used in Step #6 and make a glaze (a thin, transparent version of paint).
+To blend your first blue color into the tones of the stone base, take a darker version of the blue you used in Step #6 and make a glaze (a thin, transparent version of paint).
 You can use water to make the glaze.

 Brush the glaze on the blue you just painted earlier.
 This “pushes” the brighter blue color down into the stone base.
 If you’re unsure of what I mean, try pretending that you’re using a wash.
 But, rather than covering the entire model, only use color on top of the area you already painted in Step #6.